 Example: Using a flower as an example, with two allelic traits one for Red and one for White.
 A codominant example is a Red flower with White blotches, hence codominance.

 Super: The term "Super" in front of a morph name describes Incomplete-Dominant Traits ONLY and the animal is (Homozygous Incomplete Dominant).
 When both alleles of the same trait are present, they usually produce an extreme expression of the trait that is visually different from the heterozygous form.

 ***NOTE: This term is only used in the reptile community and not in scholarly text.
 You will not find this in a genetics book.
 It is also confined to the same trait or allelic complexes of traits. *You can refer to the Ball Python Leucistic complexes for examples of this.

 Stacking: This is a new term coined by Tom to describe how traits progress over time.
-Genetically this is caused by epigenetics that allow or restrict traits from expressing by tightening or relaxing on their suppression of the trait being transcribed in the genome.
+Genetically this is caused by epigenetics that allow or restrict traits from expressing by tightening or relaxing on their suppression of the trait.
 This is far outside the scope of what we need to know regarding genetics.
 So, the term Stack or stacking will be used instead as it perfectly describes and analogizes how we refine traits in the hobby by breeding for higher expression or lower expression.

 Polymorphism: This is the foundation of all designer morphs that exist today.
 If an animal has more than one morph or comes in varying wild-type colors, that is polymorphism.
-Breaking down the term, Poly; more than one, morphism; morph, so we have a species that comes in varying colors but still belongs to the same genus.
+Breaking down the term, Poly; more than one or many, morphism; morph, so we have a species that comes in varying colors but still belongs to the same genus.